Library Data Portal, Data Services and ResData Repository

 - What types of data will the project generate/collect?

 - What standards will be used?

 - How will this data be exploited and/or shared/made accessible for verification and re-use?
 If data cannot be made available, explain why.

 - How will this data be curated and preserved?

-H-2020 grant beneficiaries must “deposit in a research data repository and take measures to make it possible for third parties to access, mine, exploit, reproduce and disseminate – free of charge for any user – the following: (i) the data, including associated metadata, needed to validate the results presented in scientific publications as soon as possible; (ii) other data, including associated metadata, as specified and within the deadlines laid down in the data management plan."
-(European Commission Guidelines, p.3.)
-The EC suggests attaching a license, eg. CC-BY.
-The EC does not specify or recommend specific repositories.
-Further details are provided in these official documents:
+H-2020 grant beneficiaries must “deposit in a research data repository and take measures to make it possible for third parties to access, mine, exploit, reproduce and disseminate – free of charge for any user – the following: (i) the data, including associated metadata, needed to validate the results presented in scientific publications as soon as possible; (ii) other data, including associated metadata, as specified and within the deadlines laid down in the data management plan.”
+[European Commission Guidelines, p.9.]
+The EC suggests attaching a license; eg. CC-BY Intl.
+The EC does not recommend specific repositories.
+EUI members may submit data outputs to the EUI ResData repository (see next section).
+Further details about data management in Horizon 2020 are provided in these official documents:

 - Guidelines on Data Management in Horizon 2020

 - Guidelines on FAIR Data Management in Horizon 2020